PRECIOUS-Gold rises on hopes of Fed pause; trade talks in focus

 Lower interest rates reduce the opportunity cost of holding non-interest bearing gold and weigh on the dollar.

-Meanwhile, investors were hoping for a breakthrough in the trade impasse between the United States and China.

-U.S. President Donald Trump said on Wednesday the talks with China were “going along very well” as they try to resolve the tariff dispute ahead of a March 1 deadline.
+Meanwhile, investors were hoping for a breakthrough in the trade impasse between the United States and China and U.S. President Donald Trump said on Wednesday the talks were “going along very well.”

-Although gold is experiencing several headwinds from a robust dollar and improved risk appetite, prices remain supported by global growth worries, analysts with Singapore-based Phillip Futures said in a note.
+“A strong dollar is pressuring gold prices and physical buying is also limited,” said Peter Fung, head of dealing at Wing Fung Precious Metals in Hong Kong.

 With gold unable to break higher, outflows rose in holdings of SPDR Gold Trust, the world’s largest gold-backed ETF.
 Holdings have fallen over 3 percent so far this month.

-Platinum was up 0.1 percent at $784 per ounce, while silver rose 0.4 percent to $15.63.
-(Reporting by Nallur Sethuraman in Bengaluru, Editing by Sherry Jacob-Phillips and Subhranshu Sahu)
+Platinum was up 0.1 percent at $784 per ounce, while silver rose 0.5 percent to $15.64.
+(Reporting by Nallur Sethuraman in Bengaluru, Editing by Sherry Jacob-Phillips, Subhranshu Sahu and Rashmi Aich)